babagreensheep/lexerus/README.md

 ```

 ## Goals
 - No heap allocations when _parsing_.
-However there are
-  some exceptions:
-  - When using helpers such as [GroupUntil], a [Vec] is
-    allocated to store the parsed [Buffer] in individual
-    units.
-Contrast this with [Group] which only
-    captures the [Buffer] output   without individual
-    segregation.
+However be aware that certain [helpers] may use heap allocations if required.
-- Heap allocations only occur when calling
-  [Token::buffer] on _non-contigous_ sections of text or
-  _repeated_ sections of text.
-This is inevitable beause
-  different sections [str] have to be stitched together
-  and teh only way to do so is with a heap allocation.
+- Heap allocations only occur when calling [Token::buffer] on _non-contigous_ sections of text or_repeated_ sections of text.
+This is inevitable beause different sections of  [str] have to be stitched together and the only way to do so is with a heap allocation.
-- Proper debuggable information, i.e. the [Buffer]
-  retains information about its source and the
-exact range on the source.
+- Proper debuggable information, i.e. the [Buffer] retains information about its source and theexact range on the source.
+The [Error] which [Lexer::lex] generates contains a clone of the unparsed [Buffer] so that the program can debug where the [Lexer::lex] failed.